plabayo/rama/ffi/apple/examples/transparent_proxy/README.md

   just stress-traffic
 ```

-For a more diagnostic run, capture the system log alongside the
+For a provider-monitored run, the script also owns a bounded NDJSON log stream,
-stress run and pass it via `STRESS_NDJSON` so the summary prints a
+joins it, seals it into the bundle, and verifies that the monitored provider PID
-close-reason histogram:
+has a record inside the run window:

 ```sh
 # Cache a sudo timestamp first so the script can capture